ethstorage/qrobot/README.md

 By the way, the metadata also can be accessed directly with an EIP-4804 standard URI, e.g., https://web3q.io/0x31bc4dAd21fAd6212082C7953379bb62187ffE94:w3q-g/2/0.png.
 ## The Benefits of Composable NFT

 First of all, the minting and presenting processes of composable NFT fully happen on-chain, as well as the location of metadata, is transparent to everyone.
-This prevents the situation where the NFT blind box issuer can theoretically change the random number or the URI of metadata behind the scene to turn your rare item into a common one.
+This prevents the situation where the NFT blind box issuer can theoretically change the URI of metadata behind the scene to turn your rare item into a common one.

 Secondly, the composable NFT saves the artist a lot of effort to design the same amount of artwork compared to traditional NFTs.
 For example, the artist of QRobot only needs to design $10\times7$ pieces of component pngs and the composable NFT contract can generate up to $10^{7}$ NFTs as a collection.